 Boxer files Case against Maan Karate!

-Sivakarthikeyan’s comedy entertainer Maan Karate, which has been a success at the box office, has landed in some trouble as a boxer, J Krishnamurthy, has filed a case against the movie at a Chennai City court – he wants the movie banned!
+a success at the box office, has landed in some trouble as a boxer, J

 Wondering why?
 According to Mr. Krishnamurthy, the movie shows the sport of boxing in a poor light and is adversely influencing aspiring young boxers in Tamil Nadu!